“I’m here to clean up the junior division.”

 No good villain ever accepts defeat, this would be the first of a three-match saga between the pair.
 The title changed hands on every occasion and inevitably ended safely in the hands of KUSHIDA at Wrestle Kingdom 10, Omega leaving the junior division to change the world among the heavyweights the following night.

-Six years ago, Kenny Omega used the IWGP Junior Heavyweight Championship to create a character that fans were constantly clamouring for ever since, the evolution now well under way in AEW.
-The Cleaner would go on to have a wealth of success as a heavyweight, eventually developing into the Best Bout Machine that would give him deserved worldwide acclaim as the best in the world.
+Throughout 2015, Kenny Omega used the IWGP Junior Heavyweight Championship to create a character that fans clamoured for ever since, the evolution inevitably coming to life in AEW.
+The Cleaner would go on to have a wealth of success as a heavyweight, transforming into the Best Bout Machine and earning deserved worldwide acclaim as the best in the world.

-Kenny Omega came to New Japan to “clean up the junior division” and through his championship reign he accomplished his goal, in the most elaborate fashion possible.
+Kenny Omega came to New Japan to “clean up the junior division” and through his championship reign he arguably accomplished his goal, even if only temporary, in the most elaborate fashion possible.